marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 Marko's clean HTML-based syntax has been a strength, but over time it became clear that utilizing a strict HTML parser was actually putting unnecessary constraints on the Marko language that negatively impacted code readability and usability.
 The new HTML-JS syntax that ships with Marko v3 breaks away from the limitations associated with the standard HTML syntax while still maintaining the look and feel of HTML.

-The previous release of Marko utilized an off-the-shelf HTML parser that parsed all HTML attribute values as strings and required separate tag schema files to associate type information with an attribute value for custom tags.
+The previous release of Marko utilized an off-the-shelf HTML parser that parsed all HTML attribute values as strings.
+Separate tag schema files were required to associate type information with an attribute value for custom tags.
 To make this more clear, let's take a look at a simple template.

 _Marko v2 HTML template:_